nginx Proxy

-When webman requires direct access from the external network, it is recommended to add an nginx proxy in front of webman for the following benefits:
+When Webman needs to provide direct access from the public internet, it is recommended to add an nginx proxy in front of Webman.
+This brings several benefits.

-• Nginx handles static resources, allowing webman to focus on business logic processing.
+- Static resources are handled by nginx, allowing Webman to focus on business logic processing.

-• Enables multiple webmen to share ports 80 and 443, distinguishing different sites through domain names, and achieving the deployment of multiple sites on a single server.
+- Multiple Webman instances can share ports 80 and 443, distinguishing different sites by domain name, enabling multiple sites to be deployed on a single server.

 upstream webman {